 Give to people in Malawi

-Without the (financial) support of others, we cannot exist as a foundation and thus cannot help the children in our country.
-While they need our support so badly.
-You can help us by making a donation, either private or business.
+Without the (financial) support of others, we as a foundation cannot exist and therefore cannot help the children in our country.
+While they so desperately need our support.
+You can help us by making a donation, this can be done privately or business.

 Opportunities to donate

 You can donate to a specific project or in general.
-You can also indicate whether you want to support us once or monthly.
-You can also donate using your mobile phone.
+You can choose to support us once or monthly.
+You can also donate via your cell phone.
 We explain this further below:

 Private donation

-If you become a donor of the Friends of Africa Foundation, you will help us build a bright future for the people of Malawi.
-As a donor, you can decide for yourself how much you want to donate and whether you want to do this once or monthly.
-We will spend your donation as we see fit and ensure that it goes entirely to the projects.
-We will keep you informed of our spending and results through our website, digital newsletters, our social media channels and our annual reports.
-If you would like to make a donation to a specific project, this is also possible.
+When you become a donor of Friends of Africa, you join us in building a bright future for the people of Malawi.
+As a donor, you can decide how much you want to donate and whether you want to do this once or monthly.
+We spend your donation as we see fit and allocate it in full to the projects.
+We will keep you informed of our expenditures and results through our website, digital newsletters, our social media channels and our annual reports.
+If you want to donate to a specific project, you can do so as well.

 Business donations

 From a business perspective, you can support us as a company, foundation or fund.
-You can become a partner or make a structural or one-off donation.
+You can become a partner or make a structural or one-time donation.
 These donations are income tax deductible.
-If your company makes a specific donation for a particular project, you can indicate this in the donation or by contacting info@vriendenvoorafrika.nl.
+If your company does a specific amount for a particular project, you can indicate this in the donation or by contacting info@vriendenvoorafrika.nl.

 Donate once or structurally

 Do you feel moved by our projects and want to give children in Malawi a future?
 Make a donation!
-You can do this online via the various donation options or by bank transfer.
-You can indicate the amount and whether it is a one-time donation or a structural donation.
-We will process your data according to GDPR regulations.
-If you wish to stop your donation, you can inform us by e-mail or by phone.
+This can be done online through the various donation options or by bank transfer.
+You can specify the amount and whether it is a one-time donation or a structural gift.
+We then process your data according to GDPR regulations.
+If you want to stop your donation, you can let us know by e-mail or telephone.

-The children in this area have to walk an average of 4.5 kilometres to the Namiasi school and 3.2 kilometres to the Samamma school.
-This is on average a 1-hour walk for the children.
-Bolera has 8 villages with a total of 3500 adults.
-There are 3690 children between the ages of 6 and 10 living in the 8 villages.
-The numbers per village are specified:
+The children in the affected area have to walk an average of 4.5 kilometers to Namiasi school and 3.2 to Samamma school.
+This is an average 1-hour walk for the children.
+Bolera has 8 villages with a total of 3,500 adults.
+There live in the 8 villages, 3690 children between the ages of 6 and 10.
+Specified per village are the numbers:

-There is one public school in Bolera called Palm Beach Primary school.
-This school has been privatised and charges school fees.
+There is 1 public school in Bolera called Palm Beach Primary school.
+This school is privatized and charges school fees.
 The school fees amount to 18,000 kwacha per year, which translates to € 23.00.
 This is unaffordable for most families.

 Of all these children, 2,102 are currently attending school.
-Of which 1364 go to Namiasi, 338 to Samamma and 400 to the public school Palm Beach.
-This means that 1,588 children are not receiving any education.
-Not only the distance is a problem, but also the fact that the schools in the area are overcrowded.
-The schools have no room for more children.
+Of which 1364 attend Namiasi, 338 attend Samamma and 400 attend the Palm Beach private school.
+This means that 1,588 children are not receiving an education.
+Not only is the distance a problem but also the fact that the schools in the area are overcrowded.
+The schools do not have room and space for more children.
 For this reason, we want to start building a new school with your help.

 Will you help?